CAR ACCIDENT LAWYER MN – FATALITY AND INJURY FROM OTHER DRIVER SPEEDING AND INATTENTION

 At our law firm, each car accident attorney has been involved in a tragic case like this one reported in the news this week: Three high school girls were heading west on County Road 96 in a Chevrolet Equinox and the other driver was heading east in a Chevrolet Trailblazer SUV.
 The SUV struck the girls’ vehicle as they turned left onto Old Highway 10 on their way to school, according to crash investigators.
 The driver of the SUV was en route to her job as a nanny at the time, according to the criminal complaint filed in the case.
 The Minnesota State Patrol reconstructed the crash and determined she was speeding between 77 and 85 mph when she hit the girls’ vehicle, the complaint said.
 The speed limit in that area is 50 mph.

-In the aftermath of the crash, there were a number of memorials and tributes for the students by their classmates.
+In the aftermath of this speeding car accident, there were a number of memorials and tributes for the students by their classmates.
 Recently, Mounds View High School student council members volunteered at Feed My Starving Children in the girls’ memory.
 They plan to do so again at the end of May, on the birthday of one of the girls, because her family indicated that the cause was close to her heart.
 The other deceased girl was a member of the tennis team, which donated a bench in her memory.

 If you or a family member are injured in a Minnesota auto accident because the other driver was speeding and not paying attention, please call us and speak with a top car accident lawyer for a free consultation.
 Our attorneys are experienced and tough.
-As auto accident lawyer will explain your rights to you and make sure you rights are protected.
+As auto accident lawyer will explain your rights to you and make sure your rights are protected against the insurance companies.
 At the Rochlin Law Firm, each car accident lawyer will also provide you with personal compassionate attention.
 We have a 25 year record of success representing people and getting the best possible results for these tragic car accident cases.